fairleyv/BusinessCard/BusinessCard/README.md

 ## Description

 	 A personal business card website built using react that describes myself and some of my interests.
+The portfolio website at the bottom of the business card is currently in production.
+Going to the site will not work at the moment.
+I'll update this as soon as that changes.

 ## Table of Contents